CIMR-Algos/TerrestrialSnowArea_ATBD_v2/book/introduction_purpose_scope.md

 However, snow depths of less than about 3 cm are seldomly detected because the scattering effect is only marginal {cite:p}`chang_1987,hall_2002`.
 To improve the sensitivity to thin snowpacks, brightness temperatures from high frequencies of 85 GHz and above can be included as those are subject to increased volume scattering {cite:p}`grody_1996`.
 In addition, the influence of the underlying ground on the observed emission is more apparent for shallow snowpacks; an increase in soil temperature and/or wetness may significantly increase the measured brightness temperature.
-On the other hand, snow depths corresponding to bulk SWE of about 150 mm become problematic as the maximum observable scattering is reached.
+On the other hand, snow depths corresponding to bulk {term}`SWE` of about 150 mm become problematic as the maximum observable scattering is reached.
 This results in signal saturation i.e. snow depths cannot be reliably estimated anymore using the brightness temperature difference since no variations in scattering are present beyond this snow depth {cite:p}`takala_2011`.
 Snow is now the primary emitter, and its emissivity starts to increase rather than decrease for increasing snow depth {cite:p}`foster_1997,matzler_1994`.